raycast/extensions/extensions/dashlane-vault/README.md

 ### Master Password

 The Dashlane CLI supports an [option](https://dashlane.github.io/dashlane-cli/personal/authentication#options) `save-master-password` to request the user's master password.
-If set to false, every time someone wants to acces your vault, the master password needs to be inserted.
-If you are using this, you can set you master password in the preferences of this extensions, which are stored in a [encrypted database](https://developers.raycast.com/information/security#data-storage).
+If set to false, every time someone wants to access your vault, the master password needs to be inserted.
+If you are using this, you can set you master password in the preferences of this extension, which are stored in an [encrypted database](https://developers.raycast.com/information/security#data-storage).

 ```sh
 dcli configure save-master-password false